eacdev/vue-boilerplate/README.md

 npm run start:client
 ```

+Now you can go to `localhost:8081` and see your app!

 ## To do
 - [ ] Path aliases (@, ~, etc.)
 - [ ] Implement support for TailwindCSS's @apply in scoped scss.